 Living just over the Norfolk border, the Roarr!
 Dinosaur Adventure theme park, near Norwich, was always on our list of places to take the boys.
-Our perception of the distance from Ely (an hour and 25 minutes in good traffic) meant we’d never made that commitment to go there.
+From an early age they, like many children, were really into dinosaurs, but we’d never managed to get there.

 In a sleepy corner of the Fens, on the outskirts of the small village of Wimblington, is a destination for a whole day of family fun: Skylark Maize Maze & Funyard.
 Living just under half an hour away in Ely, it was on our list of activities for a family day out and we got our chance to go this August, thanks to a VIP ticket from the Skylark events team.